 - Muda - This is a general term that means waste.
 Muda is the first of the 3Ms regarding waste.

 - Mura - Mura simply means unevenness and is a type of waste or defect in a product.
 It can also be used when discussing how different shifts or different people perform the same task differently.

 - Muri - This means overburden.
 Overburdening a person, a machine, or anything else can lead to serious problems.
 Some companies are tempted to push people or things to their limits, but this only leads to unexpected problems over time.

 - Seiri - This means to sort or remove anything that is not necessary to the process.
 Seiri is the first of the 5 S's in 5S.

 - Seiton - The second of the 5 S's is a term that means to organize.
 Keeping a facility organized is essential to eliminating waste.

 - Seiso - The third S is to clean and/or inspect.
 Keeping a facility clean can help avoid many problems and inspecting work areas is an important way to identify problems and address them before they cause downtime.

 - Seiketsu - This S means to standardize.
 Making sure things are done in the most efficient way possible no matter where the work is being done, who is doing it, or when, is the goal of this term.

 - Shitsuke - Finally, the last S in 5S is to sustain.
 Many companies make improvements and then move on without doing anything to ensure the improvements are sustained over time.

-There are many other terms used when discussing the Toyota Production System.
+There are many other terms used when discussing TPS as well.
 Many companies like to continue using the Japanese words when discussing these types of concepts because it can help set these ideas apart.
 While it may seem awkward at first, most people will quickly catch on to all of these different words and concepts.